aterreno/blog/content/fan-programming-language/index.md

 Functions and closures are baked in.

 **Serialization**
-Built-in ‘JSON like’ serialization syntax makes Fan ideal for declarative programming too.
+Built-in ‘JSON like’ serialisation syntax makes Fan ideal for declarative programming too.

 **REST**
 Model data with a unified namespace of resources identified with URIs.